Using Intent Data to Prioritize Outbound Targeting

 Build different sequences for different intent levels:

-• High-intent accounts: Shorter sequences (3-5 touches over 10 days), more direct messaging, specific product CTAs, multi-channel (email + LinkedIn + phone).
-Speed matters — these accounts are in active evaluation and you’re competing with vendors who are already in conversation.
+- High-intent accounts: Shorter sequences (3-5 touches over 10 days), more direct messaging, multi-channel (email + LinkedIn + phone).
+Speed matters.
+These accounts are in active evaluation.

-• Medium-intent accounts: Standard sequences (7-10 touches over 21 days), educational messaging, softer CTAs, primarily email + LinkedIn.
+- Medium-intent accounts: Standard sequences (7-10 touches over 21 days), educational messaging, primarily email + LinkedIn.

-• Low-intent/monitoring accounts: Long nurture sequences (12+ touches over 60+ days), thought leadership content, brand-building messaging, email only.
+- Low-intent/monitoring accounts: Long nurture sequences (12+ touches over 60+ days), thought leadership content, email only.

 Channel Selection by Intent

-High-intent accounts warrant multi-channel investment.
-If an account is actively evaluating solutions, the cost of a phone call or a carefully crafted LinkedIn message is easily justified by the deal potential.
-Low-intent accounts should receive email-only touches to preserve SDR capacity for higher-priority targets.
+In our survey, 94% of teams used email, 78% used LinkedIn, and 61% used phone.
+High-intent accounts warrant all three channels.
+The cost of a phone call or a carefully crafted LinkedIn message is easily justified by the deal potential.
+Low-intent accounts should receive email-only touches to preserve SDR capacity.

 The Timing Advantage

-Intent data’s primary value isn’t better targeting — it’s better timing.
-Research from Forrester shows that the vendor who engages a buyer first wins the deal 50-65% of the time.
-Intent data lets you identify accounts in the early stages of their research cycle, before they’ve contacted vendors, before they’ve formed preferences, and before competitors have engaged them.
+Here’s a contrarian take: intent data’s primary value isn’t better targeting.
+It’s better timing.
+A 2025 Forrester study found that the vendor who engages a buyer first wins the deal 50-65% of the time.
+Intent data lets you identify accounts in the early stages of their research cycle, before they’ve contacted vendors and before competitors have engaged them.

 The window is narrow.
-Most B2B buying cycles for mid-market deals span 60-120 days from first research activity to vendor selection.
+Most B2B buying cycles for mid-market deals span 60-120 days from first research to vendor selection.
 By the time an account shows up on a review site comparing vendors, they’re already 40-60% through their process.
-Third-party intent data, which captures early-stage research activity, gives you a 2-4 week head start over teams that rely solely on review site signals or inbound leads.
+Third-party intent data captures early-stage research activity and gives you a 2-4 week head start.

 Common Pitfalls